jprichardson/node-fs-extra/README.md

 ### ESM

 There is also an `fs-extra/esm` import, that supports both default and named exports.
-However, note that `fs` methods are not included in `fs-extra/esm`; you still need to import `fs` and/or `fs/promises` seperately:
+However, note that `fs` methods are not included in `fs-extra/esm`; you still need to import `fs` and/or `fs/promises` separately:

 ```js
 import { readFileSync } from 'fs'